ajinspiro/HelloNetwork/Program-01-HardCoded/README.md

 ## Current Limitations of the Program
 * **Hardcoded payload**: The file to be sent is fixed in the code.
 Changing the file requires recompiling both the client and server.

-* **No support for chunked transfer**: The entire file is sent in a single operation, which is inefficient for large files.
-A single dropped packet can require resending the whole file.
+* **No support for chunked transfer**: The entire file is loaded into memory and sent in one go, which is inefficient for large files.
+It increases memory usage and any packet loss may require retransmitting the entire file.

 * **No pause/resume functionality**: The transfer cannot be paused or resumed once started.
 Also, the transfer cannot recover from any error.